-- 1. FOCI's spring cruise is tied directly to the North Pacific and Bering Sea spring phytoplankton bloom, corresponding fish spawn, and increased avian and marine mammal activity, including pupping. - 2.
-The mooring recoveries and deployments are timed to coincide with the Bering Sea sea ice retreat in April and increased storminess in late-September, which represents the outer working limits for mooring operations in this region. - 3.
-Biophysical moorings must be turned around at least twice a year to insure quality data. - 4.
+- 1. The continental shelf in the Gulf of Alaska sustains a productive ecosystem even though it is in a downwelling region, on average, for which nutrients are not continually supplied to the surface waters. - 2.
+Spring FOCI cruises have measured the onset of productivity and placed moorings.
+Autumn cruises primarily have recovered and replaced moorings with some incidental ecosystem measurements. - 3.
+Satellite-borne measurements indicate that the productivity on the continental shelf is prolonged past the initial spring bloom and over most of the summer. - 4.
+FOCI wishes to initiate summertime measurements to ascertain how nutrients are provided to this ecosystem. - 5.
+FOCI also want to begin using our new TUV in benign summer conditions. - 6.
+FOCI's spring cruise is tied directly to the North Pacific and Bering Sea spring phytoplankton bloom, corresponding fish spawn, larval drift period, and increased avian and marine mammal activity, including pupping. - 7.
+Large, 'North Pacific-class', mooring recoveries and deployments are timed to coincide with the Bering Sea sea-ice retreat in April and increased storminess in late September, which represents the outer working limits for successful mooring operations in this region.

+- 8. Biophysical moorings must be turned around at least twice a year to insure quality data.
+The earliest opportunity that this can reliably be accomplished is May, and the latest is mid to late September. - 9.
 In sixteen years of fieldwork, FOCI has never failed to meet a primary cruise mission due to weather.
 FOCI's cruise successes are due in large part to a combination of large ship capabilities and flexibility in the order of cruise objectives.
-In addition, examining processes during stormy conditions is critical to understanding the ecosystem.
+In addition, examining processes during stormy conditions is critical to understanding the ecosystem. - 10.
+Piggybacking Tsunami's Deep-Ocean Assessment and Reporting of Tsunami (DART) and National Marine Mammal Laboratory (NMML) projects following the FOCI cruise reduces overall transit times required for the projects and maximizes regional efficiencies of Class I vessel work.